ezralazuardy/adcs/README.md

 ### 🤖 Runtime Components

-In order to test the ADCS functionalities, you need to run several component instance in this [repository](https://github.com/ezralazuardy/adcs-runtime).
+In order to test the ADCS functionalities, you need to run several component instance based on this [repository](https://github.com/ezralazuardy/adcs-runtime).
 Based on the given topology below, you need to run the Drone instances (min.
 1 instance) and the Commander Server instance.

 ### 🗺️ Topology